schaefed/geoarray/README.md

 ```

 #Restrictions
-- Although GeoArray can store projection information, there are currently no checks on this.
-The only restriction when doing calculations with GeoArray instances are those of numpy: if two objects are broadcastable, these computations will be done, regardless of mismatching map projections.
 - GDAL supports many different raster data formats, but only the Geotiff, Arc/Info Ascii Grid, Erdas Imagine and PNG formats are currently supported by geoarray.
 - When converting between data formats, GDAL automatically adjusts the datatypes and truncates values.
 You might loose information that way.